RoHS Chromate Free Zinc Coating

 In the past the typical passivating solutions utilized either a dichromate or chromate composition.
 Reliance on hexavalent or trivalent chemistry has its drawbacks.
 Hexavalent chromium is extremely toxic and more costly to work with due to special disposals procedures and permits, not even mentioning future liabilities.
 Also trivalent chromium’s do not work as well and can oxidize back into the toxic hexavalent chromium state.

-Now YOU can use RoHS compliant chromium-free SafeGard CC-8400Zn to extend the life of your galvanized, galvannealed, and galvalume coating.
+Now YOU can use RoHS chromate free zinc coating, SafeGard CC-8400Zn, to extend the life of your galvanized, galvannealed, and galvalume coating.

 Application method 1: For newly applied galvanized steel